Maryland Yin Cheng Gong Fa

 Taiji Quan Lineage:

-For our regular Saturday bagua class this winter (9:30am-12:30pm), we will devote most of the time to aspects of the Beijing YCGF bagua systems (Liu Dekuan style and Yin Fu style; although this is sometimes flexible to include some study of our Taiwan bagua systems).
-This coming winter session, we will be reviewing the entire Liu style bagua 64 straight line forms.
-We will also study the first, second, and third sets of circle changes (24 changes) from the Yin Fu bagua system.
+For our regular Saturday bagua class this spring-summer (10:30am-12:30pm), we will devote time to the Beijing YCGF bagua systems (i.e., Liu Dekuan style and Yin Fu style); we note that this is sometimes flexible to include some study of our Taiwan bagua systems.
+This coming fall session, we will feature the Liu style 64 bagua straight line forms.
+We will also feature the Yin Fu 64 bagua sets, with first second third and fourth sets of circle changes (8 changes per set).
 We note here that our Hebei xingyi set from the Bejing YCGF lineage is taught via privately scheduled classes.

 Summary of Master Zhang Yun's Xing-Yi/Bagua Lineages via GM Wang Peisheng: